Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Step-2: Equivalence Between Different Formulations

 \begin{remark} \thmref{thm:equivalence}-(ii), new to the literature, can be interpreted as a superposition principle in the pathwise formulation with deterministic jumping times.
-Such formulation differs from the classical superposition result for continuous diffusions (c.f.
+Such formulation differs from the classical superposition result for continuous diffusion process (c.f.
 Theorem 2.5 in Trevisan \cite{Trevisan}) and the jump diffusion with L\'{e}vy jumps (c.f.
 Rockner et al. \cite{Rockner}).
-In particular, the infinitesimal generator associated with deterministic jumps involves Dirac delta functions, which fall outside the analytical framework of Rockner et al. \cite{Rockner}.
+In particular, the infinitesimal generator associated with deterministic jumps involves Dirac-delta functions, which fall outside the analytical framework of \cite{Rockner}. \end{remark}

-Meanwhile, although we have established several equivalence results in \thmref{thm:equivalence}, the relationship between the measure-valued control and the relaxed control in the original model (\defref{relaxed_control}) with Poissonian common noise, i.e., the superposition principle in the original model remains a challenging open problem, which will be left for the future investigation. \end{remark}